Botswana Safari: Okavango Delta, Chobe & Victoria Falls

 Day-by-Day Itinerary

 Botswana is one of our favourite destinations.
-It is a land of contrasts – few people – lots of animals; the dry Kalahari Desert with numerous waterways in the Okavango Delta – right in the centre of the country.
-The Okavango River runs into the desert and just soaks away into the Kalahari Desert - third world country with first class experiences.
-This programme will give you the experience of a lifetime.....
+It is a land of contrasts โ few people, lots of animals; the dry Kalahari Desert contrasts with the numerous waterways of the Okavango Delta, right in the centre of the country.
+The Okavango River runs into the desert and simply soaks away into the Kalahari โ a third-world country with first-class experiences.
+This programme will give you the experience of a lifetime.

-You will arrive at Oliver Tambo International Airport, Johannesburg - you will stay in the Sunrock Guesthouse in Johannesburg - great place close to the airport.
-You can settle this accommodation on arrival.
-Sunrock Shuttle will collect you at the Airport.
-I will meet you at the Guesthouse.
-The next morning after breakfast, you will leave by fully-equipped, rented 4x4 off-road vehicles - directly for the Tuli Block in Botswana - it will be more or less 6 hours' drive to the border post.
-Arrangements for the collection of the rented 4x4 vehicles will be done and we will fit that into the programme.
-The Tuli Block wilderness is situated in the South-Eastern corner of Botswana.
-We will enter Botswana at the Platjan Border Post, crossing the Limpopo River.
-Expect to see your first elephants, that afternoon, just across the border!
-We will camp close to the Limpopo River for 2 nights at the Limpopo River Lodge shaded by huge Leadwood and Nyala Berry trees.
-(Breakfast and dinner included) (~580km)
+You arrive at OR Tambo International Airport, Johannesburg, where the Sunrock Shuttle collects you for your stay at the Sunrock Guesthouse, a great spot close to the airport (accommodation settled on arrival, and I will meet you at the guesthouse).
+The next morning, after breakfast, you set off in fully equipped, rented 4x4 off-road vehicles heading directly for the Tuli Block in Botswana โ roughly a 6-hour drive to the border post (vehicle collection is arranged into the programme).
+The Tuli Block wilderness lies in Botswana's south-eastern corner; we enter at the Platjan Border Post, crossing the Limpopo River, and can expect your first elephants that very afternoon.
+We camp close to the Limpopo River for 2 nights at the Limpopo River Lodge, shaded by huge Leadwood and Nyala Berry trees.
+(Breakfast and dinner included) (ยฑ580 km)

 Day 2 | Sunday, 12 July: Tuli Block Exploration

-Today you will spend time in the bush - do some game driving - walk down to the Limpopo River bed - and enjoy sundowners, overlooking the river area.
-Enjoy a nice relaxing evening round a huge campfire.
+Today you spend time in the bush โ do some game driving, walk down to the Limpopo River bed, and enjoy sundowners overlooking the river.
+Round it off with a relaxing evening around a huge campfire.
 Camp at Limpopo River Lodge.
 (All meals included)

-From here we will drive to our next stop-over - Woodlands, situated near Francistown.
-A lovely place with grass-covered gardens and a nice swimming pool.
+From here we drive to our next stopover, Woodlands, situated near Francistown โ a lovely place with grass-covered gardens and a nice swimming pool.
 Stay in basic campsite-chalets.
-(Breakfast and dinner included - buy lunch along the way) (320km)
+(Breakfast and dinner included โ buy lunch along the way) (320 km)

 Day 4 & 5 | Tuesday & Wednesday, 14-15 July: Nxai Pan National Park

-After an early breakfast we will head for the Nxai Pan National Park - which forms part of the well-known Makgadikgadi Pans - exciting experience with elephants and other predators passing through our camp... yes - but you will still be safe!
-The nearby waterhole will provide excellent views of giraffe, elephants, zebra, springbuck, blue wildebeest and if lucky enough... lion!
-We will camp here for 2 nights.
-We will visit the enormous 'Magnificent 7' - natural monument of 7 huge baobab trees on the edge of the Kaduakam Pan - here we will have a light lunch, while enjoying the great photo opportunities.
-(All meals included - except lunch en-route to Nxai Pan) (370km)
+After an early breakfast we head for Nxai Pan National Park, which forms part of the well-known Makgadikgadi Pans โ an exciting experience, with elephants and other predators passing through our camp (yes, but you will still be safe!).
+The nearby waterhole provides excellent views of giraffe, elephant, zebra, springbok, blue wildebeest and, if you are lucky enough, lions.
+We camp here for 2 nights and visit the enormous 'Magnificent 7', a natural monument of 7 huge baobab trees on the edge of the Kaduakam Pan, where we enjoy a light lunch and great photo opportunities.
+(All meals included โ except lunch en route to Nxai Pan) (370 km)

 Day 6 | Thursday, 16 July: Maun, Gateway to the Delta

 Now we are on our way to the Okavango Delta area.
-We will first stop at Maun - the 'Gateway to the Delta' - here we will have lunch at a local restaurant (for own expense).
-At Maun you can take a one-hour flight over the Delta by airplane - this scenic trip will give you a panoramic view of the Okavango Delta - a great experience.
-Quo Vadis will make the booking in advance if needed.
-Tonight you will stay in chalets at Crocodile Camp: Safari and Spa - beautiful setting overlooking the Thamelekane River.
-(Breakfast included - dinner at the restaurant is for own account)
+We first stop in Maun, the 'Gateway to the Delta', for lunch at a local restaurant (at own expense).
+At Maun you can take a one-hour scenic flight over the Delta by airplane โ a panoramic view of the Okavango Delta and a great experience (Quo Vadis will book this in advance if needed).
+Tonight you stay in chalets at Crocodile Camp: Safari and Spa, a beautiful setting overlooking the Thamalakane River.
+(Breakfast included โ dinner at the restaurant is for own account)

 Day 7, 8 & 9 | Friday to Sunday, 17-19 July: Kaziikini, Moremi & Khwai

-Our next destination is just 65km away - Kaziikini Camp - en-route to Moremi Game Reserve - in the heart of the African Bush!
-We will camp here for one night.
-The next day we will visit the Moremi Game Reserve - the whole day will be one big game drive, passing Third Bridge and Xaxanaka - popular Big Five territory.
-We will camp the next 2 nights in the Khwai area, right in the north of the Moremi Park.
-Good ablution facilities available.
-(All meals included) (120km)
+Our next destination is just 65 km away โ Kaziikini Camp, en route to the Moremi Game Reserve, right in the heart of the African bush, where we camp for one night.
+The following day we visit the Moremi Game Reserve, with the whole day spent on one big game drive, passing Third Bridge and Xaxanaka in popular Big Five territory.
+We then camp the next 2 nights in the Khwai area, right in the north of the Moremi Park, with good ablution facilities available.
+(All meals included) (120 km)

 Day 10 | Monday, 20 July: Savuti, Chobe National Park

-After breakfast we will depart on the sandy track to the well-known Chobe National Park - we will stop at the well-known Savuti Camp.
-Here we will camp for the night.
+After breakfast we depart on the sandy track to the well-known Chobe National Park, stopping at the famous Savuti Camp where we camp for the night.
 This is lion, hyena and elephant country!
-(All meals included) (140km)
+(All meals included) (140 km)

 Day 11 | Tuesday, 21 July: Mwandi View, Chobe River

-We will proceed with our day-long game drive - stop from time to time to stretch legs... and head for our destination - Mwandi View situated on the Chobe River flood plains.
-Beautiful site with great facilities.
-At night the bush comes alive with nocturnal sounds - elephants and hyena...
+We proceed with a day-long game drive, stopping from time to time to stretch our legs, and head for our destination โ Mwandi View, situated on the Chobe River flood plains.
+A beautiful site with great facilities, where at night the bush comes alive with nocturnal sounds of elephants and hyenas.
 Stay in luxury safari tents.
-(All meals included) (185km)
+(All meals included) (185 km)

 Day 12 & 13 | Wednesday & Thursday, 22-23 July: Kasane & Chobe Boat Cruise

-The following day we will drive to the northern part of the Chobe National Park - on our way to Kasane.
-We will spend the entire morning in the Park - also driving on the edge of the mighty Chobe River and into the bush - in search for some spectacular sights of some special animals...
-We will arrive in Kasane (Chobe Safari Lodge) in time to enjoy lunch next to the swimming pool, overlooking the Chobe River.
-Then we will check in at the lodge - here we will stay in some luxury for two nights.
-Prepare yourself for an exciting afternoon.
-You will enjoy a three-hour, sundowner boat cruise on the mighty Chobe River, where you will get close to crocodiles and hippos, with stunning views of the setting sun, over the mighty Chobe.
-The next morning (Day 13) you can visit the Victoria Falls in neighbouring Zimbabwe - 90km away.
-You will leave by bus for a day-trip, from the Lodge at 08:00.
-You will need a Visa, but that will be issued to you at the Border Post - ~US$30 per person.
-Back at lodge by 16:30.
+The following day we drive to the northern part of the Chobe National Park on our way to Kasane, spending the entire morning in the Park, driving along the edge of the mighty Chobe River and into the bush in search of spectacular sightings.
+We arrive in Kasane (Chobe Safari Lodge) in time for lunch next to the swimming pool overlooking the Chobe River, then check in for a two-night stay in some luxury.
+That afternoon, prepare for a three-hour sundowner boat cruise on the mighty Chobe River, getting close to crocodiles and hippos with stunning views of the setting sun.
+The next morning (Day 13) you can visit the Victoria Falls in neighbouring Zimbabwe, 90 km away โ leaving by bus for a day-trip from the Lodge at 08:00 (a Visa is required, issued at the Border Post for ~US$30 per person) and back at the lodge by 16:30.
 (Breakfast and dinner included)

 Day 14 | Friday, 24 July: Elephant Sands

-Now we are slowly heading back south - but it is not the end of the highlights.
-We will stay in chalets at the amazing Elephant Sands Bush Lodge.
-Here you can enjoy a view of the waterhole, where elephants come and drink, only a couple of meters away from you - right in front of the Lodge!
-It is a real bush experience.
-Good facilities.
-Here we will enjoy dinner in the restaurant - for own expense.
-(Breakfast and lunch included) (300km)
+Now we are slowly heading back south โ but it is not the end of the highlights.
+We stay in chalets at the amazing Elephant Sands Bush Lodge, where you can enjoy a view of the waterhole as elephants come to drink just a couple of metres away, right in front of the Lodge.
+It is a real bush experience with good facilities; dinner is in the restaurant at own expense.
+(Breakfast and lunch included) (300 km)

 Day 15 | Saturday, 25 July: Kwa-Nokeng, Limpopo River

-After breakfast we will be on our way to the border - where we will stay the last evening, in chalets at Kwa-Nokeng - on the banks of the Limpopo River.
-(Breakfast and lunch included - dinner at the Lodge for own expense) (~480km)
+After breakfast we are on our way to the border, where we stay the last evening in chalets at Kwa-Nokeng, on the banks of the Limpopo River.
+(Breakfast and lunch included โ dinner at the lodge at own expense) (ยฑ480 km)

 Day 16 | Sunday, 26 July: Return to Johannesburg